ŻarkiBorough of Żarki, Myszków District, Śląskie Voivodship

 Information about the crime

-In the autumn of 1945 a site inspection of the Jewish cemetery in Żarki as a place of execution and mass graves took place.
-According to the Municipal Court report from 22 September 1945, a resident of Żarki, undertaker Joachim T., who was present during the site inspection, pointed out at least six places where bodies of Holocaust victims had been buried.
+In the autumn of 1945 a site location of the Jewish cemetery in Żarki as a place of executions and mass burials took place.
+According to the Municipal Court report from 22 September 1945, a resident of Żarki, undertaker Joachim T. present during the site location, pointed out at least six places where bodies of the Holocaust victims had been buried.
 According to Joachim T., the remains of Eliasz Rappaport, his 10-year-old daughter Estera and Moszek Rottsztajn were buried in the south-eastern part of the cemetery.
 Their grave was a half-a-metre deep square hollow, 3 metres long by 3 metres wide.
-After escaping the liquidated ghetto they were looking for shelter in Żarki, 140 km away, where they were murdered in January 1943 by local military policemen.
-Apart from the grave of Eliasz, Estera and Moszek, the undertaker also pointed out that two and a half metres away from the southern wall of the cemetery and 14 metres from its western wall bodies of several Jews from Pilica were buried.
+After escaping the liquidated ghetto in Radom they were looking for shelter in Żarki, 140 km away, where they were murdered in January 1943 by the local military policemen.
+Apart from the grave of Eliasz, Estera and Moszek, the undertaker also pointed out that a site (two and a half metres away from the southern wall of the cemetery and 14 metres from its western wall) where the remains of several Jews from Pilica were buried.
 While escaping the transports from Pilica, which was 30 km away, they were stopped in Żarki and murdered in September 1942.
-Unfortunately, their names remain unknown to this day.
+Their names remain unknown to this day.

-In the southern part of the cemetery, near the gate, in a rectangular area of about 10 square metres bodies of another 10 Jews from Pilica were buried.
+In the southern part of the cemetery, near the gate, in a rectangular area of about 10 square metres the remains of another 10 Jews from Pilica are buried.
 According to Joachim who saw the bodies, the Jews were shackled and shot in the back of the head.

-Whereas in the south-eastern corner of the cemetery there is a common grave of approx. 30 Jews shot in Żarki on the day of eviction on 6 October 1942.
+Whereas in the south-eastern corner of the cemetery there is a mass grave of approx. 30 Jews shot in Żarki on the day of Żarki ghetto liquidation on 6 October 1942.
 Among the murdered people were: 55-year-old Abram Toldberg, 45-year-old Ajga Wronowicz, 22-year-old Abram Małus, 70-year-old Majer Lubiński, 75-year-old Rywka Lejber, 22-year-old Berek Szporn and a year younger Zelin Chrzanowski.

 Three metres to the north from the aforementioned grave there is an unmarked grave of Lejbuś Borensztajn, his wife Cela and their 9-year-old child.
-The family, who was trying to hide after the eviction operation, was shot by military policemen next to the cemetery gate.
+The family, who was trying to hide after the ghetto liquidation, was shot by the military policemen next to the cemetery gate.

-According to Joachim T., those murdered by the Wehrmacht on 4 September 1939 were buried in single family graves scattered throughout the whole cemetery.
+Finaly, according to Joachim T., the victims of the Wehrmacht murdered in the first days of September 1939 were buried in single family graves scattered throughout the whole cemetery.
 There were probably about 90 of them.